What is Debt Consolidation?

-There can be two situations which can lead to a reduced liability through Debt consolidation:
+There can be two situations that can lead to a reduced liability through debt consolidation: –

-- Interest rate and periodic payment reduce, while the term of the loan remains constant.
+- Interest rates and periodic payments reduce, while the loan term remains constant.

-- Periodic payment remains constant while the term of the loan and interest rate reduces.
+- The periodic payment remains constant while the loan term and interest rate are reduced.

-Suppose we have 4 loans of $250,000.00 each with an average interest rate of 20% p.a.
+Suppose we have four loans of $250,000.00 each with an average interest rate of 20% p.a.
 We find out that we can consolidate it into one loan at 15% p.a.
-Therefore, if we are given the information 1-4 as shown below, we calculate the 5th, i.e. PMT:
+Therefore, if we are given the information 1-4 as shown below, we calculate the 5th, i.e., PMT: –

 - = PVBefore Consolidation = PMT *(1+(1+20%/12)^(-2*12))/(20%/12)